 Vehicle maintenance is primarily routine oil/vehicle maintenance costs, car washes and windshield repair.
-This line item only applies to the five 100% MCSAP leased vehicles and three 100% MCSAP DPS Officer II units.
+This line item only applies to the seven 100% MCSAP vehicles and three 100% MCSAP DPS Officer II units.
 MOE/DPS vehicle charges are calculated towards the MOE and not included in this category.
+The budget has been increased to accomodate maintenance of the two electric vehicles requested in the FFY22 CVSP.